movpasd/jessie/README.md

 # jessie

-totally asynchronous dataflow-oriented language built for the frontend
+A concept for a totally asynchronous, dataflow-oriented language built that transpiles to JavaScript for effortless frontend applications